xsmeke/hydrosenselab.github.io/content/_index.md

 ## WEBSITE UNDER CONSTRUCTION

 ## We seek to model and investigate the terrestrial hydrological cycle.
-Currently, we are developing techniques and systems for monitoring and forecasting natural hazards such as floods and droughts, with a special focus on the worst-affected regions of the world.
+We are interested in developing techniques and systems for monitoring and forecasting natural hazards such as floods and droughts, with a special focus on the worst-affected regions of the world.
 The overall goal is to reduce the impact of natural disasters.

 Read more about our ongoing projects [here](./research)